Monday, October 28, 2024

 ABCFT PRESIDENT’S REPORT - Ray Gaer

 Consistent and regular communication is a union’s most important tool for advocating for its members at the bargaining table.
 Every conversation with members is focused on the result of negotiating for the future prosperity and well-being of ALL ABCFT members.
 This weekly report informs members about issues impacting their working/learning conditions and mental well-being.
-Our work as a Union is a larger conversation and united, we make the YOUnion.
+Our work as a Union is a larger conversation, and united, we make the YOUnion.

 In YOUnity,